chhiilnos1996/Steel_Defect_Detection/README.md

 ### Description
 This is **project D: Severstal Steel Defect Detection** using semantic segmentation by team **3Nature_2Journal_8GPU**.

 The dataset for this project can be found [here](https://www.kaggle.com/c/severstal-steel-defect-detection/data).
 To run with our default path setup, create a new folder called "inputs" in the same directory as the one containing this cloned respository.
 Download and extract the dataset inside "inputs."
 The kaggle submission kernel can be found [here](https://www.kaggle.com/urajkumar/ece285-project-d).
-It contains the code to upload submission.csv files and submit to kaggle.
-Inside the kaggle kernel, load the dataset called `ece285_sub` which contains all the generated submission files.
+It contains the code to upload submission.csv files and submit to Kaggle.
+Inside the kernel, load the dataset called `ece285_sub` to access all generated submission files.
+The submissions can be directly downloaded from kaggle [here](www.kaggle.com/dataset/3c0f2f90f63341b33e3ec48908abd621c72ed0487aaa3a7341b1df17c1930c89).

 ### Requirements
 All the package requirements can be found in requirements.txt.
 To install the requirements: